Latent Emissions, Chakaia Booker

 Most recently, Owen D. Mort Jr. bequeathed a portion of his extensive African collection to the museum, bringing over 1,000 nineteenth- and twentieth-century objects from traditional African groups living throughout the continent to the Museum.

 Other collection strengths include Olmec and Pre-classic Mesoamerican art, modern and contemporary art, and Northern Native American art.

 More information on the museum's collections can be found in our collection catalog Selected Works PDF

-The new Notre Dame Sculpture Park located at the northeast corner of Angela and Eddy Streets on the campus's southern edge is now open.
-Creating a public space for contemplating nature and art, the park features indigenous trees, shrubs and prairie grass and is the home of monumental sculptures by diverse artists, including Deborah Butterfield, George Rickey, Peter Randall-Page, Stephen De Staebler, and Richard Hunt.
+The Charles B. Hayes Family Sculpture Park located at the northeast corner of Angela and Eddy Streets on the campus's southern edge, will re-open in September 2017.
+Creating a public space for contemplating nature and art, the park features indigenous trees, shrubs and prairie grass, and is the home of monumental sculptures by diverse artists, including Deborah Butterfield, George Rickey, Peter Randall-Page, Stephen De Staebler, and Richard Hunt.

 As a member of both the American Alliance of Museums (AAM) and the Association of Art Museum Directors, the Museum is an active participant of the Nazi-Era Provenance Internet Portal, which provides a searchable registry of objects in U.S. museum collections that changed hands in continental Europe during the Nazi era (1933–1945).
 Nazi-era provenance questions should be directed to the associate director, Ann M. Knoll (see staff list for contact information).